MySQL .NET Connection String Options

 adds new features, and improves database access performance.
 Install it now.

-These are the basic options that need to be defined to connect to a MySQL database.
+These options specify how to connect and authenticate to a MySQL database.

 On Unix-like systems, this can be a fully qualified path to a MySQL socket file, which will cause a Unix socket to be used instead of a TCP/IP socket.
 Only a single socket name can be specified.